Did you know that a single word can change how ChatGPT responds?

 Also, using roles makes complex tasks simpler.
 Giving a role enables the AI to divide the work into smaller portions, which is very helpful when working on complex projects like marketing strategies or business plans.
 When examining your business assumptions, for example, requesting the AI to “act as a financial adviser” guarantees that the response will only address the financial issues and ignore other details.

-Example: Using Roles in Prompts
+Examples of Using Roles in Prompt Engineering

-Speech Therapist:
+Speech Therapist

 Prompt: